 Enjoy your day!

-I hope you find this checklist helpful in easing the stress of planning for the big day!
-Let me know if there’s anything I can add to this list to make it better for the next bride!
+I hope this checklist helps you plan a wonderful, worry-free wedding!
+Let me know if there’s anything I can add to make it better for the next bride. 🙂